 55. Tiger Finger Tattoo

 Your placement is just as important as your inking, and finger tattoos will make a statement.
 The area is small, limiting your design as you cannot get anything too large or detailed, but it is an attractive location because of its visibility.
-There is no better spot for those who want to put their body art on display as these tattoos are unmissable.
+There is no better spot for those who want to put their body art on display, as these tattoos are unmissable.
 The downside to finger pieces is that they hurt.
-This is because of the nerve endings, proximity to bone, thin skin, and the lack of muscle and fat.
+This is because of the nerve endings, proximity to bone, thin skin, and lack of muscle and fat.
 They also tend to fade much faster than other locations because of the frequency of use and exposure to the elements.

 Tiger Tattoo Meaning

 The tiger has many different meanings associated with it, depending on your chosen design.
 It features heavily in Chinese and Japanese folklore, and it is the national animal of India.
 In general, the big cat is associated with strength and power.
 It can also represent success, independence, and determination because it is at the top of the food chain in its natural habitat.
 If you decide on a design of a cub, this could be linked to protection, guidance, and the love of your family.

 What celebrity has a tiger tattoo?